10 Best Places to Eat Lobster in NH

 1323 Ocean Blvd., Rye

 You know you’re getting the real, fresh deal at Petey’s as they catch their own lobster.
 Though it’s open all year long, Petey’s is a favorite with beach goers in the summer months, so if you’re visiting when it’s warm out, then be prepared for a crowd and plan accordingly.
-You can choose to sit outside on the deck with a view of the water, at the bar or in the dining room.
 The menu is long, with everything from scallop or lobster rolls to a full, traditional clam bake dinner with a one-pound lobster, steamers, corn, chowder and cole slaw.
 You can also get take-out of the cooked variety or live lobster to prepare at home.

 BG’s Boat House Restaurant & Marina